 The following year, further fund raising supported by major retailers culminated in another carnival.
 A crowd of around 6,000 came to watch the Queen of Queens, Grace Perry of T.C.
 Beirne & Co., crowned and to enjoy the entertainment including foot races and a regatta.

 After the war, there was competition between the Rugby Union and Rugby League organisations for the limited playing fields available in Brisbane.
 In 1919, both sought a lease on Davies Park.
 Rugby League was successful.
 The touring All Blacks, at that time playing Rugby League, played in the park later that year.
 Queensland won, 26 to 13.

 In addition to the football lease, the Council sought further income in 1919 by calling for tenders for the right to graze stock in the park!

 Cricket competition matches took a bit longer to restart than football, with the first post-war senior match between South Brisbane and Woolloongabba taking place in October, 1922.

 The swimming pool

-Below : The Davies Park pool in the 1920s, prize winners from a BSHS swimming carnival, 1926 and Salisbury SHS students at the pool in 1965.
+Below : The Davies Park pool on the opening day in 1921, prize winners from a BSHS swimming carnival, 1926 and Salisbury SHS students at the pool in 1965.